patelatharva/Analysis_of_Airbnb_property_listings_dataset/README.md

 You see my [project notebook](https://patelatharva.github.io/Analysis_of_Airbnb_property_listings_dataset/) containing the steps that I performed.

-I asked and found answers for a set of questions through my exploratory analysis.
+I asked and found answers for a set of questions through my exploratory analysis of the data related to Seattle property listings on Airbnb in 2016.

 ### How does the trend in number of properties becoming available over the year look like?